-Figure 3.26: Surface water flow in Elk River reach 579 watershed.
+Figure 3.26.
+Surface water flow in Elk River reach 579 watershed.

-The monitoring year, 2009 was slightly below average year with respect to watershed runoff.
-The hydrograph for 2009 is shown in Figure 3.27, along with precipitation.
-Flow for the USGS station at the City of Elk River, and the two other monitoring stations where continuous flow was measured.
+The monitoring year 2009 was a slightly below average year with respect to watershed runoff.
+The hydrograph for 2009 is shown in Figure 3.27, along with precipitation and flow for the

+USGS station at the City of Elk River, and the two other monitoring stations where continuous flow was measured.
+The peak flows in March and April are driven by spring snow melt runoff from the upper watershed.